🔼The name Illyricum: Summary

 🔼More than twelve legions

-So yes, perhaps while the clouds of the First Jewish Revolt were already packing on the Judean horizon, Paul took the liberty to brag to folks in Rome he had never met about excursions he hadn't actually engaged in.
+So yes, perhaps while the clouds of the First Jewish Revolt were already packing on the Judean horizon, Paul may have taken the liberty to brag to folks in Rome he may not have ever met about excursions he may not have actually engaged in.
 But on the other hand, perhaps it's more likely that Paul inserted a covert but strong instruction to his readers to keep fighting the Romans but not in such a way as to provoke Rome's anger and be bulldozed over.

 The profundity of the destruction of Jerusalem can not be overstated.
 At the time, Jews permeated the whole Roman empire, but their cultural and theological identity hinged on their capital city.
 When it was destroyed and tens of thousands of Jews were crucified and the survivors were forbidden further access to Jerusalem's ruins, the Jewish world literally came to an end and Jewish theology spiraled into a bottomless crisis.